Empowering undocumented young people to achieve educational and career goals

 Q: Is it possible to submit unofficial copies of my high school and college transcripts?
 A: Yes.
 When submitting your Supplementary Materials, you may submit photocopies, scans, or printouts of your transcripts as long as they are clear and legible.
 If you are selected as a finalist, we will ask you to submit official transcripts.
 Q: I'm already in college.
 Do I still need to submit my high school transcript?
 A: If you are applying for a college scholarship, then please send us your high school transcript(s) so we can see your entire academic progress.
 If you are applying for a graduate scholarship, then you do not have to submit your high school transcript(s).

 Q: I'm currently enrolled in a four-year college, but I was previously in community college.
-Do you want my community college transcript?
-A: Yes, please mail us your community college transcript so we can see your entire academic progress.
+Do you require me to submit my community college transcript?
+A: Yes, in your supplementary materials please include your community college transcript so we can see your entire academic progress.
 The one exception would be if your current college already includes all your courses and grades from community college on their transcript -- then we would not need to see both.

 Q: I've already submitted my Online Application.
 Why haven't my recommenders been notified?
 A: You must contact each of your recommenders and ask him/her to write a letter of recommendation on your behalf.
 They will need to submit these recommendation letters separately.